Sustaining Salmon

 Tire Melt in Salmon Stream?

-On the morning of November 8, 2018, Allen Harthorn, a farmer who lives about two miles from the town of Paradise, watched a dark cloud of smoke forming in the east and began to worry about the safety of his and his neighbors’ homes.
-He also began to worry about some other residents of the […]
+On the morning of November 8, 2018, Allen Harthorn, a farmer who lives near the town of Paradise, watched a dark cloud of smoke forming in the east and began to worry about the safety of his home.
+He also began to worry about some other residents of the Butte Creek watershed—the largest run of naturally spawned spring Chinook in California.

 • Copper Effects on Salmon Influenced by Salinity